dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 <br>

-## 4. Convert the gtf file and genome to cellranger reference file:
+## Convert the gtf file and genome to Cell Ranger reference file:

 #### Create the bash and sbatch scripts in your references directory:
 ```sh